gushphp/gush/CONTRIBUTING.md

 open pull requests against the master branch.
 Otherwise we cannot accept the PR.

 There is no exception to the rule.
 Also your PR must have been sent with Gush.
+There are exceptions only when it seems reasonable or when your local Gush is broken.

 ## Coding Standard